 "Some new hires negotiate for other valuable benefits — such as additional vacation time, flexible hours, a fully loaded new work laptop — or even unusual perks, [like] monthly dinners with the company CEO," said Dearing.

-So if an employer isn’t willing to budge on salary, you might be able to get more workplace benefits.
+If an employer isn't willing to budge on salary or give you the raise you desire, you might be able to get more workplace benefits.

-If an employer isn’t willing to budge on a salary offer, try to take a long-term approach to getting the compensation package you want, said Dearing.
+If an employer isn't willing to pay you what you desire, try to take a long-term approach to getting the compensation package you want, said Dearing.
 That is, work out a plan to earn a raise in the future.

 "The more specific the plan, the better," she said.